-N o. of Member s Com- Committee Executive Director (ED) Non- executive Director (NED) Indepen dent Director (ID) mittee Char- ter Functions Key Responsibilities Power Executive N/A Audit 1 0 2 Y Ensure that all financial reports comply with internal financial and management standards, performing oversight financial management functions, preapproving all audit plans, scope and frequency and performing direct interface functions with internal and external auditors Performs oversight responsibilities for the following: (a) Financial Reporting; (b) Risk Management; (c) Internal Control; (d) Internal Audit; (e) External Audit.
+N o. of Member s Com- Committee Executive Director (ED) Non- executive Director (NED) Indepen dent Director (ID) mittee Char- ter Functions Key Responsibilities Power Executive N/A Audit 1 0 2 Y Ensure that all financial reports comply with internal financial and management standards, performing oversight financial management functions, pre- approving all audit plans, scope and frequency and performing direct interface functions with internal and external auditors Performs oversight responsibilities for the following: (a) Financial Reporting; (b) Risk Management; (c) Internal Control; (d) Internal Audit; (e) External Audit.
 The Committee shall have the authority to conduct or order the investigation into any matter within the scope of its responsibilities.
 Nomination 0 2 1 N Prescreens and shortlists all candidates nominated to become a member of the Board.
 Reviews and evaluates the qualifications of all persons nominated to the Board and other appointments that require Board approval , and assesses the effectiveness of the Board's processes and procedures in the election and replacement of directors Prescreens nominees and prepares final list of candidates Remune- 0 2 1 N Responsible for Establishes a formal Administers the

-ration establishing a and transparent Executive Stock
+and the second l l 1 1 establishing a and transparent Executive Stock

-formal and procedure for Option Plan
+ration • and transparent procedure for

-transparent developing a policy
+developing a policy Option Plan

+transparent

 procedure for on remuneration of

 developing a directors and officers

 policy on to ensure that their

 executive compensation is

 remunera- consistent with the

-tion and for Company's culture,
+tion and for

 fixing the strategy and business

 remuneration environment.

 packages of

 corporate

 officers and

 directors, as

 well as

 providing

 oversight over

 remunera-

 tion of senior

 manage

 ment and other

 key personnel

 ensuring that

 compensation

 is consistent

 with the

 Company's

 culture,

 strategy and

 control environ

 ment.

 Others

 N/A

-(specify)
+(specify) -